20 Of The Best Podcasts For Your Next Road Trip!

 It’s one thing to be a pop music nerd, but what about nerding out over pop charts?
 Chris Molamphy is all about that life, and makes it surprisingly interesting!
 Learn more about the history of pop music than you ever thought you could by tracing back the history of the Billboard Hot 100.

 Ever wondered what makes Single Ladies such a banger?
 Or why Toto’s Africa makes you tear up a little?
 Strong Songs is all about examining what makes awesome songs awesome.
 Even the most passionate music fans can learn something new.

-The best road trip podcasts: Future Cities and Urban Planning
+The best podcasts for road trips: Future Cities and Urban Planning

 Yes, the GoGet team are total urban planning geeks, and we have a tonne of great podcasts we listen to religiously, that you may also enjoy.

 99% Invisible is all about explaining the invisible ideas that make our society work a little better.
 It’s a design podcast at its core, but they interpret that very liberally, covering everything from architecture, graphic design, city planning, and systems thinking.
 If you’re looking for just one podcast to help you think differently, this is probably it.

 The City of the Future podcast comes from the team at Sidewalk Labs, which is Google’s cities project.
 The podcasts explores a few key ideas that have emerged from their ongoing research about how to build cities better, from smart stop lights, to heated sidewalks, to self-driving cars.

 Another leader in the smart city space, Citylab have a podcast called Technopolis, exploring the ways technology are impact our cities, whether we like it or not!